 - the nature and extent of the employment will contribute to the professional development of the faculty member and thereby enhance the faculty member’s value to SUNY

-- the employment will not impinge upon the faculty member’s responsibilities to students, the board of study, and the college as a whole and will not significantly affect the rights and obligations of other members of the board of study or unit
+- the employment will not impinge upon the faculty member’s responsibilities to students, the department, and the college as a whole and will not significantly affect the rights and obligations of other members of the department or unit

 - the employment is not prohibited by the terms of the faculty member’s appointment